2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/001_Introduction.md

 An example of a purely interpreted language is BASIC.

-###### Hybrid Approaches
+##### Hybrid Approaches

 In any project, the ability to code quickly is as important as the performance of the final product: there is a thin balance to strike between "having a product with good performance" and "having a product that is released when needed".
-If your product releases too late, it doesn't matter how performing it is, the market will have chosen another product.
+If your product releases too late, it doesn't matter how performant it is, the market will have chosen another product.
 If your product releases early but it underperforms, it will be replaced by better products.

-Thus some hybrid approaches have been invented: one of these is bytecode-compiled languages.
+Thus some hybrid approaches have been invented: one of these is, for instance, bytecode-compiled languages.

 Bytecode-compiled languages (sometimes called "Intermediate representations") are something that is not quite compiled, but it's not precisely interpreted either: the code is converted into bytecode, which is then fed to the interpreter (or "virtual machine") to run.